Annie (musical): Act 1

 In 1933 New York City, eleven-year-old Annie sleeps in an orphanage, with many other girls her age.
 When six-year-old Molly wakes up from a bad dream, Annie comforts her by singing about her own parents; even though they abandoned her at the orphanage as a baby, she holds on to the hope that they will come back for her ("Maybe").
 Annie decides to escape to find her parents, but is caught by Miss Hannigan, the cruel keeper of the orphanage.
 To punish Annie's behavior, she forces all the girls to clean, and they lament the terrible conditions of the orphanage ("It's the Hard Knock Life").
 Later on, Bundles the laundry man comes in to pick up the blankets, allowing Annie to escape in his truck.
 Miss Hannigan realizes she is gone and chases after the truck.
 The other orphans cheer her on but await punishment when Hannigan returns ("It's the Hard Knock Life (Reprise)").

 Annie escapes, running into a friendly stray dog.
 She tells him of better days to come ("Tomorrow").
 She fools a police officer into believing he is her dog, named Sandy.
 Later, Annie and Sandy stumble upon a Hooverville, a shanty town full of formerly well-off people suddenly rendered homeless by the Great Depression.
 They sarcastically toast the former president ("We'd Like to Thank You, Herbert Hoover").
 The shanty town is broken up by the cops, who take Annie back to the orphanage, where Miss Hannigan punishes her with extra chores.

 At the orphanage, Miss Hannigan vents her frustration at being surrounded by children ("Little Girls").
 Grace Farrell, the assistant to the billionaire Oliver Warbucks, comes to the orphanage, asking for an orphan to spend Christmas at his mansion.
-Seeing how poorly Miss Hannigan treats Annie, Grace insists on taking her.
+Seeing how poorly Miss Hannigan treats Annie, Grace insists on taking her ("Little Girls (Reprise)").